Do you post images on several different social media networks?

 I may be stating the obvious but using an optimal image size is only one part of a larger image strategy.

 In my opinion, the quality of your content is the most important part of your image strategy.
 And in order for your images to have a high level of quality they must be created with specific audiences and specific goals in mind.

 However, not every piece of visual content needs to be a home run.
 Each piece of content you create is an “at-bat” and the more content you create and publish, the more opportunities for success you will have.
 This is where consistency becomes important.

 Consistency is another important part of your image strategy.
 Specifically your posting consistency and your brand’s visual consistency.
 Fortunately, using an efficient image size and template will allow you to create and publish your visual content on a more regular basis and with a more consistent appearance.

 Searching for a better image size.

-For a majority of my images I was using 1280 x 720 which is a standard 16:9 widescreen aspect ratio used primarily for HD Video.
+For a majority of my images, I was using 1280 x 720 which is a standard 16:9 widescreen aspect ratio used primarily for HD Video.
 It’s often referred to as 720p.
 And for most uses the 1280 x 720 image size is great.
-It works especially well if you also use your social media images for video thumbnails on YouTube but I haven’t found that to be the case very often.
+It works especially well if you also use your social media images for video thumbnails on YouTube although I haven’t found that to be the case very often.

-The place where I felt the 1280 x 720 size was not ideal was when viewing it on mobile.
+Where I felt the 1280 x 720 size was not ideal was when viewing it on mobile.